“The Land of a Thousand Dances”-Traveling with the Forrest Gump Soundtrack

 Like

-2. DianaG Robinson
+2. DianaG Robinson's avatar DianaG Robinson

 Lovely story!
 How fortunate you were to have you father, prejudiced or not, give you such an example.
 And thank you for sharing it.
 (I had a similar experience with a rooster we (in WWII England) kept with the chickens.
 After he tried to attack me, and given the strict rationing – especially of meat – we ate him.